 Inadequately using social media.
 You want to make it as easy as possible to share your content.
 Being a content marketer isn't all about creating killer content.
 You must also learn how to effectively distribute your content to ensure it achieves the maximum and most relevant reach possible.
 This means you must understand how to grow and cultivate your social media following—how to keep your fans and followers engaged through well-timed and personal posts designed to capture their attention and add value to their daily lives.

 Speaking to the wrong crowd.
 Don't assume your audience is familiar with the ins and outs of your topic.
 Create content that delivers the information they need to understand better the issues you discuss.
 And never, ever talk down to them.
 You also need to know what motivates your audience.
 If you are well-versed in their behaviors and goals, creating and delivering content they will enjoy and share is much easier.

 Trying to be everything to everyone.
 It follows, then, that good content marketers know their lane.
 They know where their expertise lies.
 And they understand what they need to accomplish with their efforts.
 So, don't try to have your content be everything to everyone.
 Be content with letting your content serve the right crowd.

 Failing to take risks and make changes.
 This is going to seem to contradict the point above.
-But while good content marketers understand their niche, they also know when to pick their moments and take a leap of faith—to push the boundaries and make a necessary statement or a change.
+But while marketing good content means understanding your niche, they also know when to pick their moments and take a leap of faith—to push the boundaries and make a necessary statement or a change.
 Whether that be with the type of content they create, the medium they're using, or the target audience.
 If research shows that a change needs to happen, great content marketers don't sit on their hands.
 They take a risk and make a change.